 For the Interim Offering, a single Project Manager may not reserve more than 25 percent of the capacity available in PGE or Pacific Power service territories, as shown in Table 2.
 The cap is not applied separately to the Designated Project Carve-Out.
 There is no Project Manager cap in Idaho Power territory for the Interim Offering.

-The caps below are subject to adjustment if there are future capacity allocation modifications.
+The caps below are subject to adjustment if there are future capacity allocations or modifications.

 Table 2.
-Interim Offering Project Manager cap by utility
+Interim Offering Project Manager Cap by Utility